companionstudio/instagram-token-agent/README.md

 ## Setting up:

-**1.** [Follow the instructions here](https://developers.facebook.com/docs/instagram-basic-display-api/getting-started) to create an application on Facebook to connect to Instagram and generate a Long-lived Basic Display API token for your user.
+**1.** [Follow steps 1 - 3 here](https://developers.facebook.com/docs/instagram-basic-display-api/getting-started) to create an application on Facebook to connect to Instagram and generate a Long-lived Basic Display API token for your user.

+**2.** - Use the [User Token Generator](https://developers.facebook.com/docs/instagram-basic-display-api/overview#user-token-generator) to create a starting access token.
 Copy this token and keep it handy for the next step.

-**2.** Click this handy 'Deploy' button:
+**3.** Click this handy 'Deploy' button:

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-**3.** On the page that follows, fill in the following values:
+**4.** On the page that follows, fill in the following values:

 ![heroku-deploy-config](https://user-images.githubusercontent.com/53896/77387614-cc3d7080-6ddd-11ea-800a-30ec986eedd9.png)